XiaoyuanXie/dataSharing/README.md

 ### Evolving Ranking-Based Failure Proximities
-This is the repository containing the data for the paper "Evolving Ranking-Based Failure Proximities for Better Clustering in Fault Isolation".
+This is the repository containing the data and source code for the paper "Evolving Ranking-Based Failure Proximities for Better
+Clustering in Fault Isolation".

 + The folder `data` is threefold, including all individuals in each generation along with their fitness scores